tuupola/base62/README.md

 # Base62

 This library implements base62 encoding.
 In addition to integers it can encode and decode any arbitrary data.
 This is useful for example when generating url safe [random tokens for database identifiers](https://paragonie.com/blog/2015/09/comprehensive-guide-url-parameter-encryption-in-php).
-For quick testing try the [online base62 encoder](https://base62.io).

 [![Latest Version](https://img.shields.io/packagist/v/tuupola/base62.svg?style=flat-square)](https://packagist.org/packages/tuupola/base62)